TheCSharpAcademy/CodeReviews.Console.Flashcards/README.md

 # Flashcards Project

   First time using SQL Server instead of SQLite, intro to Entity Framework, and 2nd project after inital tutorial to display using .NET MAUI.

   This app uses linked tables to display Stacks, Flashcards, Study Sessions, and let the user study a given stack.

-## Given Requirements:
+## Given Requirements

 - [x] You'll need two different tables for stacks and flashcards.
 The tables should be linked by a foreign key.